The Whisky fund is targeting a very healthy annual return rate of between 15 per cent and 20 per cent in the next five to seven years.

 Rare Single Malts aims to raise a total £20 million (US$24.88 million) in capital in Hong Kong and select other cities around the world, which it will then use to buy limited, rare and vintage whisky bottles, collections and casks.

-“Whisky is one of the best performing assets,” compared with other alternative assets and collectibles, said Holdgate, who is also founder of Platinum Rise Capital Partners (PRCP), an investment and development finance company that specialises in the real estate sector.
+“Whisky is one of the best performing assets,” compared with other alternative assets and collectibles, said Holdgate, who is also founder of Platinum Rise Capital Partners (PRCP), a development finance company that specialises in the real estate sector.

-Rare Single Malts aims to raise nearly US$25 million in Hong Kong and elsewhere to invest in mostly casks of whisky to hold and sell later.
+Rare Single Malts aims to raise nearly US$25 million in Hong Kong and elsewhere to for casks of whisky to hold and sell later.